hmatt1/vctx-docs/src/content/docs/syntax-basics.md

 ## Whitespace & Comments

 vctx ignores standard whitespace.
+That means you are free to format the code any way you want.
+It is not like python where identation matters.

 Comments are defined as follows:

 **Single-line comments:** Start with `//` and continue to the end of the line
 **Block comments:** Enclosed between `/*` and `*/`